Updated February 8th, 2019.

 1. Take a Tour of Islas Ballestas

-About an hour from the coast lies the rocky Islas Ballestas and trips can be arranged for as little as 50 soles from any travel agent in town.
+About an hour from the coast lies the rocky Islas Ballestas and trips can be arranged for as little as 30 soles (not including entrance fees which are 16 soles per person) from any travel agent in town.
 A small boat will take you out to the islands to see seals lazing on rocks, waddling Humboldt penguins and other seabirds perched amongst the rugged cliffs.

 2. Don’t miss the “Paracas Candelabra”